College Life at Whitelands College

 As part of the University of Roehampton, the college is home to the Department of Life Sciences and the Department of Psychology and offers state-of-the-art lecture spaces, seminar rooms, and laboratories.
 The college’s social facilities are open to all staff and to residential and non-residential students.

 Modern Day Student Life at Whitelands

 Whitelands hosts 300 students within its University accommodation onsite which is slightly separated from the main University campus.
 This means that Whitelands has developed its own sense of community and often slightly more relaxed way of life compared to the other Colleges at Roehampton, although the membership of the college swells to near 2000 when those living off site are taken into account.

 These 300 students are quite a mix, and Whitelands is proud of the diversity it has on campus.
 Typically a cohort is formed of 60 students studying at the Institute of Glion 60 postgraduate students studying disciplines from all academic schools at Roehampton and 180 students on undergraduate courses, originating from all over the UK, EU and international destinations.

-The College has 3 elected student officers which work together with the College team to develop the life on Whitelands Campus and helping to arrange all the events for student and staff.
-Ensuring to keep to College traditions while also establishing new ones with todays generation of students, the perfect example being the Colleges motto of “Ora, Lege, Obedi” dates back to the founding of the College meaning “Reflect, Study, Serve”.
+The College has three elected student officers who work together with the College team to develop the life on Whitelands Campus and helping to arrange all the events for student and staff.
+Ensuring to keep to College traditions while also establishing new ones with today's generation of students, the perfect example being the College's motto of “Ora, Lege, Obedi” dates back to the founding of the College meaning “Reflect, Study, Serve”.
 It can today be seen worn on the hoodies of modern day students.
 You can buy your own hoody on the College Online Shop along with other Whitelands merchandise.

 Accommodation and Living